jshepler/jshepler.ngu.mods/README.md

       - set sort by: rarity first, bonus type first, mayo efficiency, bonus variance
       - set sort direction
       - set auto yeet option: max rarity, max efficiency, max variance
+      - auto yeet options ignore END cards as they would alywas get yeeted no matter the setting
       - select which card(s) to always yeet regardless of rarity, efficiency, or variance
       - enable/disable automatically protecting chonker cards (vanilla always protects, this makes it optional)
       - enabled or not, can press the s/y keys to sort/yeet cards